On the in vivo recognition of kidney stones using machine learning: Database construction

 \subsection{Patch extraction}

-The use of patches instead of whole images is not only conform to the medical practice (both with the morpho-constitutional analysis and the visual urinary calculus identification by an expert), but it allows also to construct a larger training and test dataset.
-The image areas delineated by the segmented contours were overlapped by a regular grid whose square cells correspond to the patches.
-However, in order to maximize the amount of patches, the grid is not completely included inside the contour limits, to avoid unused kidney stone areas.
-The grids extend beyond the boundaries of the contours and the cells (patches) at the periphery of the segmented fragments also contain epithelial (kidney or ureter) tissue instead of urinary stones.

 However, in some images, patches may contain parts of instruments used to fragment or extract kidney stones.
-These patches are identifiable since the instruments are easy to segment in the blue channel of the images (contrary to the instruments, epithelial tissues and kidney stones are characterized by color values for which the red and green channels carry by far more strong signals than the blue channel).
+These patches are identifiable since the instruments are easy to segment in the blue channel of the images (contrary to the instruments, epithelial tissues and kidney stones are characterized by color values for which the red and green channels carry stronger signals than the blue channel).

 Thus, three precautions have to be taken during the patch extraction.
 First, the extracted patches have a maximal border overlap of twenty pixels to limit redundant information.
 Second, patches including a very high number of ``non-kidney stone'' pixels are not included in the dataset (an experimentally set threshold value of 10\% was used to discard inappropriate patches located close to the fragment periphery or including instruments).
-Third, the patches should have an optimal size to capture local texture and color information (such a size adjustment was not presented in previous works \cite{serrat2017}-\cite{martinez2020}).
+Third, the patches should have an optimal size to capture local texture and color information (such a size adjustment was not presented in previous works~\cite{serrat2017mystone, martinez2020towards}).

-The side length of the square patches was a hyper-parameter which was adjusted during the training of the machine learning models presented in Section \ref{proposed-method}.
-The best size value was obtained after several ablation studies using five patch areas ($64\times64$, $128\times128$, $200\times200$, $256\times256$ and $512\times512$ pixels, respectively) and by monitoring the training precision and loss curves for each patch size, as shown in Fig. \ref{fig:patch_sizes} for a RF classifier.
+The side length of the square patches was a hyper-parameter which was adjusted during the training of the machine learning models presented in Section \textit{``Design of a set of kidney stone recognition methods''}.
+The best size value was obtained after several ablation studies using five patch areas ($64\times64$, $128\times128$, $200\times200$, $256\times256$ and $512\times512$ pixels, respectively) and by monitoring the training precision and loss curves for each patch size, as shown in Fig.~\ref{fig:patch_sizes} for a RF classifier.
 As noticeable in this figure, the accuracy and the loss values respectively increase and decrease significantly when the patch area becomes larger.